-On 8 March, International Women’s Day, UNESCO opens the call for nominations for the second edition of the UNESCO Prize for Girls’ and Women’s Education.
+On International Women’s Day, UNESCO has launched the call for nominations for the 2019 UNESCO Prize for Girls’ and Women’s Education.
+The Prize annually awards US$ 50,000 to two outstanding laureates.

 Eligible Countries: UNESCO Member Countries